Skip to content

 Get trained and start logging hours

 Begin documented work experience under a licensed hvac contractor.
-Keep careful records — the board will want proof of your hours.
+Keep careful records.
+The board will want proof of your hours.

 2. 2